What are Fibroids?

 Drug Therapy

-• Abdominal Myomectomy (Laparotomy): The surgeon makes a 3-5 inch (or larger) incision in the abdomen to remove fibroids on the outer surface of the uterus and surrounding organs.
+• Abdominal Myomectomy (Laparotomy): A 3-5 inch (or larger) incision is made in the abdomen to remove fibroids on the outer surface of the uterus and surrounding organs.
+Recovery time is 4-6 weeks.

-• Laparoscopic Myomectomy: A lighted telescope (laparoscope) is inserted into the abdomen through a small incision near the belly button, and surgical instruments are used to remove the fibroids through additional small incisions.
+• Laparoscopic Myomectomy: A lighted telescope (laparoscope) is inserted through a small incision near the belly button, and surgical instruments are used to remove the fibroids through additional small incisions.
+Recovery is usually 2-7 days.

-• Hysteroscopic Myomectomy: This procedure removes fibroids inside the uterus using a lighted telescope (hysteroscope) inserted through the vagina.
+• Hysteroscopic Myomectomy: Best for fibroids inside the uterus, this procedure removes fibroids inside the uterus using a lighted telescope (hysteroscope) inserted through the vagina.
 The uterus is inflated with fluid, and surgical instruments are inserted through the hysteroscope.
+Most patients return to normal activities within a few days.

 Healthcare professional eager to help a patient

-• Severe Pain: Fibroids can outgrow their blood supply, leading to significant pain.
+• Pain: Fibroids that outgrow their blood supply can cause severe pain.

-• Baby's Position: Fibroids can change the baby's position in the uterus, increasing the risk of miscarriage, preterm delivery, and cesarean section.
+• Baby's Position: Fibroids can affect the baby’s position in the uterus, raising the risk of a cesarean section, preterm delivery, and miscarriage.

 Delivery Considerations

-If a woman conceives after fibroid removal, she should discuss her history with the obstetrician who will deliver the baby.
-A scheduled cesarean section may be recommended before labor begins to avoid complications.
-Strong labor contractions during a vaginal delivery may increase the risk of uterine rupture and complications for the baby.
+If a woman conceives after having a fibroid removed, she should discuss her history with the obstetrician who will deliver the baby.
+A cesarean section may be recommended, as strong labor contractions during vaginal delivery could increase the risk of uterine rupture and complications for both the mother and baby.

 Find an Expert